 The best way that I can recommend to you to gain perspective on your situation Is to take a step back and make a list of where you are right now in your life.
 You can do this on an old-fashioned legal pad, or it can get on your computer or cell phone and type out a list.
 Either way, you should jot down some notes on subjects relating to your children, your marriage, your home, your debts, your job stability, an essential list of your personal property, and any other issue that you believe will be relevant in your divorce.
 When you are done, you can sit and look and assess your situation for what it is.

-Once you have to make a list of where your life stands, at least on paper, you will be able to give yourself an honest assessment of whether or not you need to be going through a divorce right now.
-If you are separated from your spouse, then you need to understand that you are still married.
-Texas does not have a legal separation written into its family code.
-This means that if you and your spouse continue to live apart but never go through the divorce process, you will legally be married into the future.
-I have met with more than one person in my life as an attorney who has been divorced in their mind from their spouse for 20 or 30 years, but in reality, they are merely physically separated.
+When you take the time to assess your life, at least on paper, you can honestly evaluate whether divorce is the right choice for you right now.
+If you’re separated from your spouse, it’s important to understand that you’re still legally married.
+Texas does not recognize legal separation in its family code.
+This means that if you and your spouse live apart but never go through the divorce process, you will remain legally married in the eyes of the law.
+As an attorney, I’ve met several individuals who believed they had been divorced for 20 or 30 years, only to realize that, in reality, they were just physically separated.

 Once you assess your situation based on its realities and determine whether or not your marriage is one that you would like to salvage or can salvage, then it is time to determine whether or not you need to take the next step from separation to divorce.
 While it may feel like this is not that dramatic of a jump, I can assure you that it is.
 Although you and your spouse are not living together, a marriage bond combines emotional, financial, legal, and physical elements.
-The physical bond between your spouse may be broken while you’re separated, but the other three bonds still exist.
+While the physical bond between you and your spouse may be broken during separation, the emotional, financial, and legal bonds often remain intact.
 By filing for divorce, you attempt to end all the bonds that hold together with you and your spouse.

 Do you need to hire an attorney for your divorce?
 Or can you go it alone?